 Ph.D. and M.A.
 University of Minnesota • English

 B.A. cum laude St. Olaf College • Medieval Studies and Latin

 Early British drama through the time of Shakespeare; Arthurian legend; medieval British literature and culture; and digital humanities

-About My Teaching and How I came to Early Drama, Medieval Studies, and Digital Humanities
+About My Teaching and How I came to Teach Early Drama, Medieval Studies, and Digital Humanities

 “And gladly wolde he lerne, and gladly teche.”
 I wish I could attribute my love of life-long learning and teaching to the impact of reading these words from The Canterbury Tales in context, but I can’t.
 I read them first in popular fiction when I was in junior high school.
 After seeing the play Up the Down Staircase, I rushed to read Bel Kaufman’s wonderfully touching, humorous epistolary novel of the same name about Sylvia Barrett, an idealistic teacher at a fictitious inner-city New York high school.
 I first encountered Chaucer’s description of the Clerke of Oxenford through Barrett’s eyes.
 Writing to a college friend, she laments,

 “What I really had in mind was to do a little teaching.
 ‘And gladly wolde he lerne, and gladly teche’—like Chaucer’s Clerke of Oxenford, I had come eager to share all I know and feel; to imbue the young with a love for their language and literature; to instruct and to inspire.
 What happened in real life (when I had asked why they were taking English, a boy said: ‘To help us in real life’) was something else again…” (Kaufman 41).